 Pumpkin pie is one of the most popular desserts for Thanksgiving dinner.
 However, many people have trouble telling if their pumpkin pies are done or not.
 If your crust isn’t brown and the filling is still runny, then it’s not quite ready yet.
-In this article, we’re going to give you 5 quick tips on how to tell if a pumpkin pie is cooked through.
+In this article, we’re going to give you 5 quick tips on how to tell if pumpkin pie is done.
 Let’s get started!

 1. The knife test

 This is the good old common test everybody tries when preparing that delicious pumpkin pie.
 Insert a knife near the center of the pie.
 If it comes out clean, then your pie is cooked through!
 Simple, right?